5 Skin-Smoothing Miracles

 You can’t OD on hydration.

 It’s epidermal math: Moisture makes lines and wrinkles less noticeable, but we produce less collagen and oil as we get older.
 A layered approach, depending on your skin type, gets moisture into your routine from several angles.
 Formulas with hyaluronic acid, a dermatologist favorite that our skin produces naturally, are loved for their super effective and almost watery texture.
-HA is a humectant, meaning it pulls moisture from the air into our skin to make it look plumped and supple, instantly and more so over time.
+HA is a humectant, meaning it pulls moisture from the air into our skin to make it appear more plumped and supple, instantly and more so over time.
 The serum from Barbara Sturm sinks in like magic, and the effects are instantly noticeable.

 Since HA serum works from the inside, those who need more moisture should layer it with a more occlusive cream, one that seals water in by creating a barrier on skin (like Lavido Age Away Hydrating Cream).
 Eye creams that are rich and occlusive are particularly great: Formulas swirled with botanical oils and butters help ease crinkles in the eye area’s thin skin, plumping them up (and making concealer considerably easier to apply).